 - Workforce: Investing in people to develop a diverse, intergenerational and effective healthcare workforce, including supporting life-long learning for those working in the health field.
-A diverse workforce calls for a diversity of roles (including nonclinical health workers such as promotores de salud and peer providers) and a diversity of backgrounds that are reflective of patient communities to be served. - 2) Community-wide Social Determinants: Conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of life-risks and outcomes.3 - 3) Population and Public Health: Improving health outcomes on a community and population level through education, policy making- and broad interventions to promote health and safety such as immunizations, smoking prevention programs, promoting healthy eating, etc.
+A diverse workforce calls for a diversity of roles (including nonclinical health workers such as promotores and peer providers) and a diversity of backgrounds that are reflective of patient communities to be served. - 2) Community-wide Social Determinants: Conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of life-risks and outcomes. - Population and Public Health: Good Improving health outcomes on a community basis community and population level through education, policy making is often driven by and broad interventions -to promote health and safety such as immunizations, smoking prevention programs, promoting healthy eating, etc.

-3 Healthy People 2030, U.S. Department of Health and Human Services, Office of Disease Prevention and Health Promotion.
+&lt;sup>3 Healthy People 2030, U.S. Department of Health and Human Services, Office of Disease Prevention and Health Promotion.
 Retrieved 10/7/2020, from https://health.gov/healthypeople/objectives-and-data/social-determinants-health.